fernand0/fernand0.github.io/_posts/2024-09-09-los-nombres-ejemplo.md

 > Was it some kind of DDoS-like attack against my account?
 Against AWS?
 As it turns out, one of the popular open-source tools had a default configuration to store their backups in S3.
 And, as a placeholder for a bucket name, they used… the same name that I used for my bucket.

-Eso era un problema por los accesos de simples consultas, pero también podría ser un problema de seguridad si se permite escribir.
+Eso era un riesgo solo por los accesos de consultas, pero también podría ser un asunto de seguridad si se permite escribir, porque alguien lo hará y puede encontrarse con sus datos confidenciales por ahí.

 > I opened my bucket for public writes and collected over 10GB of data within less than 30 seconds.
 Of course, I can’t disclose whose data it was.
 But it left me amazed at how an innocent configuration oversight could lead to a dangerous data leak!